The ROI of OKRs is 1:25. Here's the data.

 You don’t need fancy software to get started with OKRs.

-In fact, some of the best OKR systems begin not in a platform - but in a humble spreadsheet.
+In fact, many of the most effective OKR systems begin in a simple spreadsheet.

-But here’s the catch: most “free OKR Excel templates” out there are either way too simple - or so complex they need a manual.
+However... the problem is that most “free OKR Excel templates” are either too basic to be useful or so over-engineered they require a manual.

 📥 Download the Free OKR Excel Template